-Lauded by the Austin Chronicle as “a rising star in the opera world” and praised by Opera News for his “keen eye for detail and character insight” for which “the result was a seamless, gripping flow,” director Eric Einhorn directs the world premiere of Clark’s Happy Birthday, Wanda June for Indianapolis Opera and Der fliegende Holländer in a return to Austin Opera in the 2016-17 season.
-He also leads a number of projects for On Site Opera, of which he is the Founding Director: a double bill of Argento’s Miss Havisham’s Fire and Berlioz’s La mort de Cléopâtre, Le mere coupable, and Il matrimonio segreto, with performances of the latter also at Atlanta Opera.
-In addition he returns to the Metropolitan Opera to direct the revival of Rigoletto as well as for the new productions of Der Rosenkavalier, Nabucco, and Il barbiere di Siviglia.
-His future engagements include a return to the Lyric Opera of Chicago.
-Last season, he returned to the Pacific Symphony for a new production of Turandot and joined Rutgers University for Così fan tutte.
-He also returned to the Metropolitan Opera to direct the revivals of Simon Boccanegra with James Levine conducting and Rigoletto.
-In the summer, he directed the North American premiere of Portugal’s Le nozze di Figaro for On Site Opera.
+Lauded by the Austin Chronicle as “a rising star in the opera world” and praised by Opera News for his “keen eye for detail and character insight” for which “the result was a seamless, gripping flow,” director Eric Einhorn leads the world premiere of Musto’s Rhoda and the Fossil Hunt at the American Museum of Natural History, Ricky Ian Gordon’s Morning Star, and a revival of his acclaimed production of Il matrimonio segreto, this time at the Caramoor International Music Fesival, for his company, On Site Opera.
+He also returns to the Lyric Opera of Chicago to direct I puritani and to the Metropolitan Opera to helm the revival of Hänsel und Gretel.
+Last season, he directed the world premiere of Clark’s Happy Birthday, Wanda June for Indianapolis Opera and Der fliegende Holländer in a return to Austin Opera.
+He also led a number of projects for On Site Opera: a double bill of Argento’s Miss Havisham’s Fire and Berlioz’s La mort de Cléopâtre, Le mere coupable, and Il matrimonio segreto, with performances of the latter also at Atlanta Opera.
+In addition he returned to the Metropolitan Opera to direct the revival of Rigoletto as well as for the new productions of Der Rosenkavalier, Nabucco, and Il barbiere di Siviglia.

 His direction of Dialogues des Carmélites for Austin Opera was awarded “Best Opera” at the Austin Critics’ Table Awards in addition to garnering him a nomination for “Best Director.”
 He reprised his direction of Dialogues des Carmélites in a return to Pittsburgh Opera, where he has also directed Carmen, Don Pasquale, and Xerxes.
 His other recent projects include his Lyric Opera of Chicago debut staging Hänsel und Gretel and his subsequent return to the company to direct the world premiere of The Property, a klezmer opera for which he was also adapter, for Lyric Unlimited.
-He has also directed a new production of Tosca for the Pacific Symphony, Fidelio for Utah Opera, Carmen with Portland Opera, Giulio Cesare and Turandot with Florentine Opera, Le nozze di Figaro with Fort Worth Opera, Alcina and Così fan tutte for Wolf Trap Opera, Orpheus in the Underworld for Glimmerglass Opera, a new production of Carmen for the Buck Hill-Skytop Music Festival, Janáček’s The Diary of One Who Vanished for Gotham Chamber Opera, Hans Krása’s Brundibár for Michigan Opera Theatre, staged concerts of Hindemith’s Sancta Susanna and Weill’s Royal Palace for the Bard Music Festival, Cosi fan tutte for Florida Grand Opera outreach, Douglas Moore’s Gallantry for New York University, as well as Oedipus the King for Klasikos Theater in Pittsburgh.
+He has also directed new productions of Tosca, Turandot, and Orff’s Carmina Burana for the Pacific Symphony; Fidelio for Utah Opera; Carmen with Portland Opera; Giulio Cesare and Turandot with Florentine Opera; Le nozze di Figaro with Fort Worth Opera; Alcina and Così fan tutte for Wolf Trap Opera, Orpheus in the Underworld for Glimmerglass Opera, a new production of Carmen for the Buck Hill-Skytop Music Festival; Janáček’s The Diary of One Who Vanished for Gotham Chamber Opera; Hans Krása’s Brundibár for Michigan Opera Theatre; staged concerts of Hindemith’s Sancta Susanna and Weill’s Royal Palace for the Bard Music Festival; Cosi fan tutte for Florida Grand Opera outreach and Rutgers University; Douglas Moore’s Gallantry for New York University; as well as Oedipus the King for Klasikos Theater in Pittsburgh.

 Mr. Einhorn is the co-founding Founding General and Artistic Director of On Site Opera, a company devoted to presenting site-specific performances.
-Its previous offerings include Shostakovich’s cartoon opera, The Silly Baby Mouse, at the Bronx Zoo, Gershwin’s Blue Monday presented at The Cotton Club in Harlem, and Rameau’s Pygmalion at Madame Tussaud’s Wax Museum, and Paisiello’s Il barbiere di Siviglia at the Fabbri Mansion.
+Its previous offerings include Shostakovich’s cartoon opera, The Silly Baby Mouse, at the Bronx Zoo, Gershwin’s Blue Monday presented at The Cotton Club in Harlem, and Rameau’s Pygmalion at Madame Tussaud’s Wax Museum, Paisiello’s Il barbiere di Siviglia at the Fabbri Mansion, and the North American premiere of Portugal’s Le nozze di Figaro at 632 on Hudson.
 He has served on the directing staff of the Metropolitan Opera since 2005, where he has previously staged Hänsel und Gretel and La cenerentola.
 Also at the Metropolitan Opera, he has collaborated on two world premieres, Tobias Picker’s An American Tragedy and Tan Dun’s The First Emperor; numerous new productions that include The Nose, Prince Igor, Adams’ The Death of Klinghoffer, From the House of the Dead, Giulio Cesare, Anna Bolena, Die Fledermaus, Manon, Tosca, Adams’ Nixon in China, Glass’ Satyagraha; and several operas in the house’s standing repertoire.
 He has also joined Santa Fe Opera directing the Resident Artist in its scenes programs as well as for the company’s production of Arabella.

 He is the former resident stage director for Great Music for a Great City at the City University of New York Graduate Center where he staged additional performances of Brundibár and The Medium.
 A proponent of Holocaust art, Mr. Einhorn has directed several pieces on the subject including Adam Silverman’s Korczak’s Orphans (co-director of the world premiere staging) with Real Time Opera, a reading of Jo Ellen Hubert’s While Childhood Slept with the Holmdel Theatre Company, and Der Kaiser von Atlantis at Oberlin College.
 In addition, he has served as resident stage director for the Music at Hillwood concert series at the Tilles Center of Long Island University.